jean-technologies/smartlead-mcp-server-local/DEVELOPER_ONBOARDING.md

 npm install

 # Configure and build
-cp .env.example .env  # Then edit with your keys npm run build
+cp .env.example .env  # Then edit with your API key npm run build

 # Run